pykaldi/pykaldi/docs/index.rst

 are first class citizens in Python.
 The API for the user facing FST types and operations is almost entirely defined in Python mimicking the API exposed by `pywrapfst <http://www.openfst.org/twiki/bin/view/FST/PythonExtension>`_, the official Python wrapper for OpenFst.
+You can read more about the implementation of PyKaldi in our `ICASSP 2018 paper <https://github.com/pykaldi/pykaldi/blob/77758546da394fea2d8125f096babab04bdb081d/docs/pykaldi-python-wrapper.pdf>`_.

 Features